mozilla/geckodriver/ISSUE_TEMPLATE.md

-If you are having an issue with GeckoDriver starting up, please make sure that your client bindings support using it.
+In order to help us efficiently investigate your issue, please provide the following information:

-## Meta -
+## Firefox Version
-OS:
-e.g.: Windows 10?
-OSX?

-Browser Version:
-e.g.: 50.0.2623.87 (64-bit)

-## Expected Behavior -
+From the "About" dialog.

-## Actual Behavior -
+## Platform
+e.g. Windows/OSX/Linux

 ## Steps to reproduce -
-_Note:_ Please be sure to include an SSCCE (Short, Self Contained, Correct [compilable] example) http://sscce.org/ If you can't provide a link to the page, consider creating a reproducible page on https://jsfiddle.net/

- - [ ] A [trace level log](https://github.com/mozilla/geckodriver#firefox-capabilities) from geckodriver showing the issue
+Please provide a description of how to reproduce the problem, including the following essential elements:

- - [ ] A minimal HTML file (or files) that can be used to reproduce the issue
+ - [ ] A *minimal* HTML file (or files) that can be used to reproduce the issue (this should not be your production site, unless you are unable to isolate the problem, but a page containing only the elements required to observe the problem).

- - [ ] A Selenium code snippet that can be run as is to reproduce the issues
+ - [ ] A [trace level log](https://github.com/mozilla/geckodriver#firefox-capabilities) from a geckodriver session that demonstrates the problem using the minimal example file.
+Note: this is *not* the same as a selenium log.

 ** If any of the above are missing we will have to unforunately close your issue.
 We will gladly reopen the issue once all the information requested has been added **